danielauener/wptoots-community/README.md

 Welcome to the community of the [wptoots Mastodon instance](https://wptoots.social), a group of WordPress enthusiasts.

-Make sure to check our status page: [status.wptoots.social](https://status.wptoots.social)

 Here you will find information and resources on how we manage things on wptoots.social.

+# Mastodon Tools for WP-tooters

+Make sure to check our status page: [status.wptoots.social](https://status.wptoots.social).

+If you are just starting out, wondering who else is here, we curate a list of the WordPress Community (on all instances) [here](https://wp-community-on-mastodon.wptoots.social).

+If you want to get some WordPress into your timeline, our [@wpbot](https://wpbot.wptoots.social) might be a good place to start!

 ## Mission